Tashkent State University of Law

 Tashkent State University of Law (TSUL) is a public higher educational institution.
-It is one of the leading Uzbek legal research centers, located in the capital city Tashkent.
+It is one of the leading Uzbek legal research centers, located in the capital city of Tashkent.

-The university is one of the leading universities in Uzbekistan, renowned as a national center of legal science and education, the prestige is widespread locally, extends far beyond the borders of the Republic, as well.
+The university is one of the leading universities in Uzbekistan, renowned as a national center of legal science and education, its prestige is widespread locally, extends far beyond the borders of the Republic, as well.

-In 2021, Tashkent State University of Law is ranked as one of the TOP-500 universities of the world by Times Higher Education.
+In 2021, Tashkent State University of Law was ranked as one of the TOP-500 universities in the world by Times Higher Education.

 The university comprises twelve specialized and three general-studies departments, a center of professional legal training and career development based on international standards, a specialized branch for training and retraining of legal personnel in the sphere of crime prevention, public security and Academic Lyceum.
 Moreover, the university also provides methodological guidance and coordination of 14 professional law colleges that are part of the system of educational institutions of the Ministry of Justice of The Republic of Uzbekistan.

-The rector of the university is doctor of law Khakimov Rakhim Rasuljonovich.

-TSUL is under the authority of the Ministry of Justice of the Republic of Uzbekistan.
-Therefore, the rector of the university is the Deputy Minister of Justice of the Republic of Uzbekistan, as well.
+The interim rector of the university is Islombek Rustambekov.
+TSUL is under the authority of the Ministry of Justice.
+Therefore, the rector of the university is the Deputy Minister of Justice of the Republic of Uzbekistan.

 History of the university

 The history of the university dates back to April 21, 1918, when department of legal studies was established on the base of socio-economic faculty in Turkestan State University.
 This was the first step in establishment of law department in Central Asia, particularly, in Uzbekistan.

 In the period from 1918 to 1990, department underwent a number of transformations from the Institute of Soviet law under the peoples Commissariat of Justice of the UzSSR to the faculty of law of Tashkent State University.

 On August 15, 1991, Tashkent State Institute of Law was founded on the base of the faculty of law of the Tashkent State University.
 Since its establishment, the institution has become an integral part of legal education and science, embodying the concept of the classical trinity, that is, education, science and practice.